ResursBank/ecomphp/README.md

 # EComPHP - Resurs Bank ECommerce Library for PHP

-Resurs EComPHP Gateway for Resurs Bank shopflows, with functionality enough to getting started fast.
+Resurs EComPHP Gateway for Resurs Bank shop flows, with functionality enough to getting started fast.
 It communicates with the Simplified Flow API for booking payments, Configuration Service and the After Shop Service API for finalizing, crediting and annulments etc. This full version of the gateway communicates with Hosted Payment Flow and Resurs Checkout (supporting both REST and SOAP).
 A PHP-reference for EComPHP is located at https://test.resurs.com/autodocs/apigen/ecomphp-1.3-develop/, if you want to take a look at our automatically generated documentation.

 As EComPHP is continuously developed, you should take a look at our bitbucket repo to keep this information updated.
 It can be found at https://bitbucket.org/resursbankplugins/resurs-ecomphp